-In oil barges of 600 tonnes deadweight and above, ballast piping is not to pass through cargo tanks except in the case of short lengths of piping complying with[2.1.3] b).
+In oil barges of 600 tonnes deadweight and above, ballast piping is not to pass through cargo tanks except in the case of short lengths of piping complying with [2.1.3] b).

 Sliding type couplings are not to be used for expansion purposes where ballast lines pass through cargo tanks.
-Expansion bends only are permitted.
+Expansion bends only are permitted (see Note 1).